Your first six weeks

 This is a big week - classes have started, you're meeting new people everyday and the campus is buzzing with activity.
 Here are some essentials to getting through this week:

-- Bookmark the student homepage - you'll find important notices, upcoming events and can access important links like ask.mq.edu.au, first time log-in and textbook finder.
+- Bookmark the student homepage - you'll find important notices, upcoming events and can access important links like ask.mq.edu.au and first time log-in.

 - Check your emails regularly - this is now your official communication channel with Macquarie, your lecturers and tutors.

-- Make time to attend some activities - you can see what's on here and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.
+- Have a look at the Student Experience Map (Undergraduate or Postgraduate) to understand what activities are on offer at Macquarie and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.

-- Attend the New Conversation Groups to practice your English, meet new people and earn 10 GLP points.
+- Attend the English Speaking Club to practice your English, meet new people and earn 10 GLP points.

 - Find those quiet study spaces.